Mutual Harmony: Sequential Recommendation with Dual Contrastive Network: Problem Formulation

 \textbf{Input}: Item sequence $\mathcal{I}_{u_{t+1}} = (i_{1}, i_{2}, \ldots, i_{t})$ for a \textbf{given user $u_{t+1}$}.

 \textbf{Output}: The recommender which predicts the probability that the \textbf{given user $u_{t+1}$} clicks item $i_{t+1}$.

-\paragraph{\textbf{Item-centric Sequential Recommendation}} Given user sequence $\mathcal{U}_{i_{t+1}} = (u_{1}, u_{2}, \ldots, u_{t})$, the item-centric sequential recommendation aims to better predict the probability that the \textbf{given item} \textit{i.e.}, $i_{t+1}$ will be clicked by the target user \textit{i.e.}, $u_{t+1}$.
+\paragraph{\textbf{Sequential Recommendation with Item-centric Dimension}} Given user sequence $\mathcal{U}_{i_{t+1}} = (u_{1}, u_{2}, \ldots, u_{t})$, the item-centric sequential recommendation aims to better predict the probability that the \textbf{given item} \textit{i.e.}, $i_{t+1}$ will be clicked by the target user \textit{i.e.}, $u_{t+1}$.
 The item-centric sequential recommendation can be formulated as follows.

 \textbf{Input}: User sequence $\mathcal{U}_{i_{t+1}} = (u_{1}, u_{2}, \ldots, u_{t})$ for a \textbf{given item $i_{t+1}$}.

 \textbf{Output}: The recommender which estimates the probability that the \textbf{given item $i_{t+1}$} will be clicked by the target user $u_{t+1}$.